 By now it’s midday and the sun is ferocious.
-Israel needs to get his peaches on their northbound path, and once we’ve said goodbye, the children and I seek shelter in a nearby café.
+Israel needs to get his peaches on their northbound path, and the children and I seek shelter in a nearby café.

-We sip drinks under the cool blast of an air-conditioning unit until we see chairs being stacked onto tables, and realise it’s siesta time.
-Taking the hint, we make to leave.
-But before we do, a bulky bag is placed into our hands, yellow peaches straining heavily against the thin white skin of the plastic sack.
+We sip drinks under the cool blast of an air-conditioning unit until we see chairs being stacked on tables: it’s siesta time.
+Taking the hint, we pay the bill.
+Before we go, a bulky bag is placed into our hands, yellow peaches straining against the thin white skin of the plastic sack.

-The owner tells us he can’t use them all today – he has enough already.
+The owner tells us he can’t use them today – he already has enough.

 How can we say: gracias, but so have we.